Lazy-Solutions/AdvancedSceneManager/trial/README.md

 Explore the capabilities of our asset with the trial version before making a commitment.
 For details about the trial features and restrictions, please review the [LICENSE](./LICENSE) file included with the package.

+**Note:** The trial version does not automatically upgrade when purchased.
+It is a separate version from the full asset.
+We recommend using the trial in a separate test project to avoid any conflicts with your main project.

 ## Installation

 To get started with the trial version: